tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).

-The registration policy for for the "ECHConfig Extension Type" registry is Specification Required {{!RFC8126}}.

 This document defines several Reserved values for ECH configuration extensions.
 These can be used by servers to "grease" the contents of the ECH configuration, as inspired by {{?RFC8701}}.
 This helps ensure clients